Keibert Ruiz Preview, Player Props: Nationals vs. Phillies

 Keibert Ruiz At The Plate

-- Ruiz has had at least one RBI in 35.3% of his games this year (36 of 102), with two or more RBI 11 times (10.8%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 36 games this year (35.0%), Ruiz has picked up an RBI, and in 11 of those games (10.7%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

+- In 33.0% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (3.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.